Time Stands Still (Degrassi: The Next Generation): Production

 During the filming of the scene in which Jimmy Brooks was shot, police cruisers were stationed outside the school set with officers walking the halls with prop machine guns; Jake Epstein, who played Craig Manning, commented that it "felt very much like being a student at a school when you hear about something horrific and your friends are involved."
 Lauren Collins, who played Paige Michalchuk, noted that the cast was "in tears" after a special screening of the episode, and also commented: "I haven't seen that moment in probably 15 years, but I can hear [Jimmy] screaming out in the hallway."
 The N aired public service announcements to warn of the episode's content.
 The episode was named after the Rush song "Time Stand Still", in keeping with the show's trend of naming episodes after various 1980s songs.
 Yorke chose the name for the episode as he felt that it "conveyed the idea that one moment, when a horrible decision is made, can change lives forever."

 Broadcast

 "Time Stands Still" first aired on CTV in Canada on 5 and 12 October 2004.
-It aired on the American cable channel Noggin during its programming block for teenagers, The N, on 3 and 10 December 2004.
+It aired on the American cable channel Noggin during its programming block for teenagers, The N, on 3 and 10 December 2004 with a TV-PG-V rating.